WorldBrain/Memex/Readme.md

 A browser extension that lets you create, search and eventually share your personal web of knowledge

  - **Full-Text-Search** all websites you visited and bookmarked
  - **Full Data Privacy** All data is stored and processed on your own computer and will **never ever ever EVER** be shared or used without your consent.
-Here at worldbrain we are highly concerned about your privacy and security please see our [privacy policy](#privacy-policy) for more details.
+Here at WorldBrain, we are highly concerned about your privacy and security please see our [privacy policy](#privacy-policy) for more details.

-Lookout for these exiting new features in the future:
+Lookout for these exciting new features in the future:
  - **Automatically Rate** how useful you perceive the websites you visit based on your interactions with it.
  - **Add notes, comments and links** to similar valuable resources
- - **Integrate** with all your favorite services such as facebook, evernote and twitter.
+ - **Integrate** with all your favorite services such as Facebook, Evernote and Twitter.
- - **Sync** with all of your browsers, smart-phones, tablets, smart-fridges, electric cars, space-ships ect...
+ - **Sync** with all of your browsers, smart-phones, tablets, smart-fridges, electric cars, space-ships etc.
  - **Share** recommendations, comments, links & ratings with your network.
- - **Discover** new content that has high value within your network
+ - **Discover** new content that has high value in your network
  - **Diversify** the content you find by looking through great sources on the opposite side of your 'value' system.
 Break out of your 'filter bubble'

 More on that on our website: worldbrain.io